danilosilvadev/howtomakeaportfolio/README.md

   - CRUD
   - API consuming
   - Patterns/important JS features
   - Frontend frameworks(optional)

-  - react
-  - angular4
-  - vue
-  - Jquery
+*PS: Each topic of this repo has several options, so you can choose wich one fits your goal with coding.

 ### Backend